sporto/elm-tutorial/resources/players.md

 # The Players resource

 Let's create some content for our application.
-We will create a list of users.
+We will create a list of players.

-Our application have three resources:
-- Players
-- Perks
-- PerksPlayers (association between perks and players)

-We will organise our application code by the name of this resources.
-So there will be folders `Players`, `Perks` and `PerksPlayers`.
+We will organise our application structure by the name of the resources in our application.
+Our application only has one resource `Players` So there will be only one sub-folder.

 The `Players` folder will have modules for the components of the Elm architeture, just like what we did with the main level: